 - Car-sick bags

-- Important Car documents
+- Important car documents

-- Tire Pressure Gauge
+- Tire pressure gauge

 - Car chargers

-Make It a Family Affair
+Make It a Family Affair and Get Everyone Involved

-My last piece of advice for maintain a clean and organized car is to get everyone in the family involved.
-If you have kids, this can be a really great chore for the m to do.
 Cleaning out the car is one of the chores that at least one of my kids does each week.
-I typically don’t make them vacuum out the car at this age, but I do have them empty out all of the garbage, toys, shoes and sports equipment that inevitably gets left in there.
+I typically don’t make them vacuum out the car at this age, but I do have them empty out all of the garbage, food wrappers, small toys, shoes, and sports equipment that inevitably gets left in there.

 So here’s a recap of my tips and tricks to keep your car clean: